-Medicines which are used to treat migraine attacks include painkillers, anti-inflammatory painkillers, antisickness medicines, and triptans.
+Medicines which are used to treat migraine attacks (episodes) include painkillers, anti-inflammatory painkillers, anti-sickness medicines, and triptans.
 Most people with migraine can find a treatment that works reasonably well for most attacks.
-However, children, and pregnant and breast-feeding women have a limited choice as many antimigraine and antisickness medicines are not suitable for them.
+However, children, and pregnant and breast-feeding women have a limited choice as many anti-migraine and anti-sickness medicines are not suitable for them.

 What is migraine?

-Migraine is a condition that causes episodes (attacks) of headaches, and often other symptoms such as vomiting.
+Migraine is a condition that causes attacks (episodes) of headaches, and often other symptoms such as being sick (vomiting).
 Between migraine attacks, the symptoms go completely.
-See separate leaflet called 'Migraine' which gives general details about migraine.
+See separate leaflet called Migraine which gives general details about migraine.

 Take the full dose of painkiller.
 For an adult this means 900 mg aspirin (usually three 300 mg tablets) or 1,000 mg of paracetamol (usually two 500 mg tablets).
 Repeat the dose in four hours if necessary.
 Soluble tablets are probably best, as they are absorbed more quickly than solid tablets.

 It is best not to use codeine and medicines containing codeine, such as co-codamol, to treat migraine.
-This is because codeine can make nausea (feeling sick) and vomiting worse, which can make migraine worse.
-They are also more likely than paracetamol or aspirin to cause a condition called medication headache if you use them frequently.
-(See separate leaflet called 'Headache - Medication Overuse' for details.)
+This is because codeine can make feeling sick (nausea) and being sick (vomiting) worse, which can make migraine worse.
+They are also more likely than paracetamol or aspirin to cause a condition called medication-induced headache if you use them frequently (see below).

 - It may be best to take the maximum allowed dose as soon as the headache begins rather than taking smaller doses.

 - Ideally, take an anti-inflammatory medicine with some food or milk.
 This helps to reduce the risk of developing a stomach upset which some people have with these medicines.
-However, this may not be possible if you feel sick or vomit.
+However, this may not be possible if you feel sick (nausea) or are sick (vomit).

 - One brand of ibuprofen dissolves and disperses in the mouth, and is swallowed with saliva.
 This may be easier to take than other tablets if you feel sick.